Carolis/advanced-react/M1-flow.md

     add the lib and the jest matchers and imports jest-dom on the jest setup file

     add basic placeholder tests just to run

+    add snapshot and watch script for the tests on the linter